valentinvogt/npde-summary/src/chapters/01.typ

 For 2nd-order elliptic BVPs we need boundary conditions to get a unique solution.
-To be more precise, we need #strong[exactly one] of the following boundary conditions on every part of $partial Omega$
+To be more precise, we need #strong[exactly one] of the following boundary conditions on every part of $partial Omega$.

 #mybox("Main boundary conditions for 2nd-order elliptic BVPs")[
   - #strong[Dirichlet]: $u$ is fixed to be